-As unfortunate as it may seem, CO2 replicas (mostly pistols) won't be able to reduce the FPS due to the fact that CO2 capsules have aren't popular enough to alter their gas output.
+As unfortunate as it may seem, CO2 airsoft guns (mostly pistols) won't be able to reduce the FPS due to the fact that CO2 capsules have aren't popular enough to alter their gas output.
 Changing out the hammer spring and adding a recoil spring will only ever-so-slightly lower the FPS, but not to a point where it is hugely noticeable.

-HPA users are lucky as lowering the FPS can be done as easily as turning a nozzle.
+HPA airsoft gun users are lucky as lowering the FPS can be done as easily as turning a nozzle.
 One of the best brands out there is Wolverine as their systems are so easy and functional.
 If you do have any queries as to how one can lower the FPS on a certain product, you can visit their webpage or head to their YouTube channel.
 Rich, the CEO of Wolverine Airsoft has some amazing guidelines on how one lowers the FPS of their replica.

 Why Do Airsoft Fields Have an FPS Limit?

-All Airsoft field have a sacred duty to adhere to the rules and regulations regarding FPS, especially when it comes to the safety of their players.
+All Airsoft fields have a sacred duty to adhere to the rules and regulations regarding FPS, especially when it comes to the safety of their players.
 Before the very first game, all the replicas the players are using should take a chrono test to make sure they don't clock in over the field limit.
 If it's too high, they can help lower the FPS of your airsoft gun.

-Letting just one replica go unchecked, shooting way over the FPS limit could cause physical harm other players and can end up with a lawsuit to not just the player, but also the field for not following the rules.
+Letting just one replica go unchecked, shooting way over the FPS limit could cause physical harm to other players and can end up with a lawsuit to not just the player, but also the field for not following the rules.